CrossRef/event-data-user-guide/docs/app-niso.md

 ### 5: Provide a documented audit trail of how and when data generation and collection methods change over time and list all known effects of these changes.
 Documentation should note whether changes were applied historically or only from change date forward.

 The [Evidence In Depth](evidence-in-depth) section describes the complete audit trail of data, from input to Events, via Evidence Records.
 It also describes how the Artifact Service shows the complete environment under which an Event was generated.
-The [Evidence Logs](data/evidence-logs) provide a very high level of detail about every activity and process that took place, including nevative results.
+The [Evidence Logs](data/evidence-logs) provide a very high level of detail about every activity and process that took place, including negative results.

 ### 6: Describe how data are aggregated